deadlydog/deadlydog.github.io/_posts/2023-03-14-Visual-Studio-Code-default-settings-to-change.md

 ### Breadcrumbs navigation

 Displays a breadcrumbs navigation bar at the top of the editor for the current tab.

+This setting is now on by default, but it might be turned off if you've been using VS Code with Settings Sync for a while.

 GUI setting: `Breadcrumbs: Enabled` to `true`.